SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.12.md

 A variable has the following properties:

 - A name, which must be unique within the dashboard or the low-code app.
-- A type: Element, View, Service, String, Number, DOM instance
+- A type: Element, View, Service, Text, Number, Table, DOM instance
 - A default value

   > [!NOTE]